colab-coop/dev-practices/version-control/guidelines.md

 A team member other than the author reviews the pull request.

 When satisfied with the PR, they comment or indicate `Ready to merge.`

+### Guidelines for PR reviews:

+* Actually Review
+  * Don't just accept without reading the commit! :)

+* Timeliness
+  * More than likely, the person who wrote the PR is eagerly waiting for the go-ahead to merge.
+Don't make them wait too long!

+* Honesty
+  * It's good to think through things as soon as possible.
+You may think: "I'd do it differently, but I'm sure they have a good reason to do it this way."
+That might be true, but it might not.
+The author of the PR may like your idea better!
+Even for big / fundamental things: there's no such thing as a stupid question.

+* Test
+  * If practical to do so, actually testing out the PR can be highly beneficial.
+You might be able to catch something that the dev missed.

+* Communication
+  * PR Reviews should be held to the same high standards of communication we use everywhere else at CoLab.
+Be humble, be nice, communicate clearly and completely, be thoughtful, be positive.

 ### Merge